bvabhishek/misconfigured_acl/README.md

 ./bucket_finder.rb my_words
 ```

-* Go to the target URL
+* Go to the target URL and check if there is any attack scenario

     * https://vallabh.s3-us-west-2.amazonaws.com/

-* Let's make the s3 bucket name as export variable
+* Let's make the s3 bucket name as gloabal variable as we need to use it again

 ```bash
 export s3bucket=<bucketname>